nynymike/passport-sample/README.md

 ## passport-openidconnect

-The other information originally required by passport-openidconnect are discovered and assigned during execution of the code.
+The remaining information that was originally required by passport-openidconnect is discovered and saved on this new strategy.
 The issuer information (authorization endpoint, token endpoint and userInfo endpoint) are discovered and the clientInfo are supposed to be saved on a JSON object in the `clientInfo.js` file.
 Each tuple of client information (clientID, clientSecret, callbackURL) is associated with its respective issuer URL.
 Then this feature considers that the proxy knows the information of all clients that it may interact with and also allows each issuer to be associated with only one client.
 An example of the `clientInfo.js` is presented below

     module.exports = {
       'http://example.issuerURL.org' : {